AngangGuo/blog/content/posts/2021/Notes - ProPresenter 7.md

 From `File` > `Import` > `PowerPoint...`, select the PPT file
 * You must install Microsoft PowerPoint 2016 or greater in order to import PowerPoint file
 * The imported JPG image files will be in `Media\Import` folder
-* Each image has a random unique name
+* Each image has a random unique name(new version)
 * The image is as `Fill` `Media` in the presentation `Shape` tab

 ![Imported Image in a presentation slide](/images/2022/propresenter-import-shape-fill-media.PNG)